Aluminium vs Steel Front Doors: Which is Best in 2026?

 Steel front doors

 Steel doors from Gerda (Polish manufacturer) and SteelR (UK bespoke) achieve significantly higher security ratings.
-Gerda's RC3 and RC4 classifications are tested against sustained forced entry with power tools — genuine physical security rather than the hardware-only focus of PAS 24.
+Gerda is tested to RC2 (BS EN 1627:2011) as standard with RC3 upgrade available on Optima and Thermo Premium ranges; SteelR is tested to RC4 single leaf, unglazed (BS EN 1627:2011) — all under the European framework for sustained forced entry with power tools, rather than the hardware-only focus of PAS 24.

 For security, steel wins decisively.
-An RC3 steel door takes approximately 5 minutes to breach with professional tools; an RC4 takes 10.
+An RC3 steel door takes approximately 5 minutes to breach with professional tools; an RC4 takes around 10.
 A PAS 24 aluminium door typically takes 3-5 minutes with the same tools.
 For most UK homes this difference is academic — neither door will be the weakest link when your windows are glazed — but for security-critical situations (flat entrance doors, holiday homes, listed properties with original window glazing), steel is the defensible choice.

 Thermal Performance